OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 September 2008.md

 - One psychopathy strain comes from a **Neanderthal–Aryan cross**.
 - This strain exhibits a drive to destroy.
 - Not all psychopaths stem from that cross.
+- Psychopath population grows at certain historical periods, causing destruction and reducing their own numbers—similar to predator-prey cycles.

 ---

 ## Historical Insights